 We are very grateful to everyone who supports our work in many different ways.

-We would not be able to provide the excellent service we do without every single one.
+We would not be able to provide such an excellent service without every single person.
 If you are able, please consider helping us.
 There are many different ways that this can be done, including:

 - Donating Goods